Research and Scholarship Opportunities

 Opportunities to gain research experience abound at Alpert Medical School.

 Each year, the School and its affiliates receive more than $213 million in external research funding that represents the full spectrum of scientific and clinical disciplines.

 Alpert Medical School students are an active part of this research.
-Eighty-one percent of the MD Class of 2010 participated in community-based research projects during their four years, for example—that’s 56 percent higher than the national average.
+Ninety percent of Alpert medical students participate in community-based research projects during their four years.
 Research typically results in published papers and conference presentations, and can take the form of a brief independent study, a longitudinal experience, an additional year of study, a summer experience, or a second degree program.